genesis-community/terraforms/lab/aws/README.md

 ![Downloading the Private Key](docs/ec2-download-key.png)

-_This is the oly opportunity you will have to obtain the private key.  **Put this file in a safe, secure location!** If you misplace it, you will have to generate a new key pair._
+_This is the only opportunity you will have to obtain the private key.  **Put this file in a safe, secure location!** If you misplace it, you will have to generate a new key pair._

 Finally, back in `aws.tfvars`, set the `aws_key_name` to the name you chose on the **Create Key Pair** screen, and set the `aws_key_file` variable to the path to the private key PEM file.
-The git repo also ignores `*.pem` files by default, so you can place the private key in the working directory.
+The git repository also ignores `*.pem` files by default, so you can place the private key in the working directory.

 To deploy, run: